decales/ALEX-Shell/README.md

 ### Logic

-It is likely unnecessary to go into great detail describing the shell, the input, and the parsing components of the system, as these are relatively self-explanatory and simply support the system’s. primary function.
+It is likely unnecessary to go into great detail describing the shell, the input, and the parsing components of the system, as these are relatively self-explanatory and simply support the system’s primary function.
 It should be mentioned that the parser is fairly thorough, performing a strict check of an inputted knowledge-base file’s validity and providing clear feedback to describe which formatting issues have occurred and where.